Generally, all resident and non-resident legal entities operating through a permanent establishment (PE) are liable to

 CIT is not payable on received dividend income from domestic taxpayers, under condition that such income was taxed at the level of the payer.

 Also, according to the new amendments in the CIT Law, 10% CIT is payable in case revaluation reserves of tangible and intangible assets are transferred into accumulated profit.
 The tax base is the transferred amount into accumulated profit less the amount of depreciation of the revaluated value of assets from 1 January 2019 until the date of write-off or disposal of the assets.
 CIT is payable by way of submitting a specific CIT return by the taxpayer.

 Simplified tax regime for companies

 Companies (except companies that provide banking, financial, and insurance services, as well as services in the field of games of chance and entertainment games) can choose to benefit from the simplified tax regime based on their overall annual income.
 Provided other criteria prescribed in the CIT Law are met, companies will qualify for the simplified tax regime if their overall annual income from all sources is between MKD 3 million and MKD 6 million, excluding 2020 where the range is between MKD 5 million and MKD 10 million.
 These companies will pay 1% CIT on their overall income from all sources as stated in their income statement and financial statements for the respective calendar year.

 Provided their overall annual income in the following three years is within the above range, companies under the simplified tax regime cannot request to be excluded from the simplified tax regime.

 Under the simplified tax regime, exemption from CIT is available for companies with an overall annual income from all sources of up to MKD 3 million, with the exception of 2020.
-Companies which in 2020 achieved overall annual income from all sources of up to MKD 5 million, are fully exempted from paying CIT.
+In 2020, companies that achieved overall annual income from all sources of up to MKD 5 million are fully exempted from paying CIT.

 Local income taxes